gms64/greg_on_data/README.md

 Live site: https://gregondata.com/

-my personal website to muse on completely random subjects
+My personal website to muse on data science and other random subjects.

 ## Notes